-A hiking trail easement between San Leandro Lane and East Valley Road provides a lovely walk through the woodland.
-To get to the trail, find N. Jameson Lane which travels parallel to the 101 Freeway just to the east of town.
-Go north on Hixon Rd then turn right onto San Leandro Lane, or go north to Sheffield Dr. and turn left onto San Leandro Lane.
-Along the north side of San Leandro Lane you will eventually see a small green building with a white picket fence in front of it.
-Go through the gate in the picket fence as this is the entrance to the trail.
+Directions: To get to the trail, find N. Jameson Lane which travels parallel to the 101 Freeway.
+Go north on Hixon Rd, turn right onto San Leandro Lane, or go north to Sheffield Dr. and turn left onto San Leandro Lane.
+Along the north side of San Leandro Lane you will come to a small green building with a white picket fence in front of it.
+Walk through the gate and enjoy the trail.